 Clearing the Site

-Clearing the site is an important step to make way for excavation.
+Clearing the site is an important step to make way for excavation service.
 This process involves removing any trees, shrubs, and other vegetation that might be in the way.
 If there are any existing structures that are not needed for the new project, they should be demolished and the debris removed.
 Proper site clearing makes it easier to proceed with excavation and prepares the area for construction.

 Erosion Control Measures